 The Organisation Internationale de la Francophonie, or the Francophonie for short, is an international organization that represents countries and regions of the world where French is the mother tongue.

 These countries also have a significant amount of French speakers, known as francophones, with a tie to French culture.

 There are 57 member states of the Francophonie covering six of the seven continents.

-While French might not be the language of present day, as it was in the past, it may be the language of the future.
+While French might not be the language of the present-day, as it was in the past, it may be the language of the future.
 An article titled “Want To Know The Language Of The Future?
 The Data Suggests It Could Be…French” was featured in Forbes and USA Today.
-It cites a study done by Natixis, an investment back.
+It cites a study done by Natixis, an investment bank.
 This study names French as the language of the future.